-Schedule the defense ceremony and reception
+10. Schedule the defense ceremony and reception

 As a final step, the thesis has to be presented and publicly defended in a one-hour session.
 This ceremony has to be scheduled in advance.
 It is only allowed to make a reservation for the day of the defense at Maastricht University after the assessment committee has approved the PhD thesis.
 Exceptions can be made considering special circumstances.
-The date reservation is made by the SHE PhD secretariat after the PhD candidate has been consulted about a possible date and the SHE PhD secretariat has checked which date is appropriate for the team of promotors and, if possible, the assessment committee members.
-The assessment committee members will not be paid any fees or travel costs to participate in the PhD ceremony by SHE.
+The date reservation is made by the SHE PhD secretariat after the PhD candidate has been consulted about a possible date and the SHE PhD secretariat has checked which date is appropriate for the team of promotors and, if possible, the assessment committee members will not be paid any fees or travel costs to participate in the PhD ceremony by SHE.
 If travel of an external member needs to be covered, the PhD candidate must find financial resources themselves.
 If certain committee members cannot attend the defense ceremony, additional examiners have to be found.
 This has to be discussed with the team of supervisors at least one month prior to the defense.
-The promotor will invite the examiners.
+The promotor has to ask for approval of the composition of the defense committee at the UM PhD office, and has to invite the examiners.